DISCOVERY MULTI-ACADEMY TRUST

 So that all children:

 - Develop and remember transformational knowledge and skills that take them beyond their experience.

 - Strengthen their academic knowledge and cultural capital through the acquisition of a broad and rich vocabulary.

 - Shape their knowledge and character to prepare them for their future adult life, so that they can make a positive impact upon society.

 - Achieve outcomes that show progress, whatever their starting points.

 At Discovery Multi Academy Trust the curriculum is designed to provide wide-ranging experiences and contexts which allow our children to develop the skills and knowledge to allow them to become resilient, reflective and creative thinkers.
-The curriculum is underpinned by our trust values; Democratic, Inclusive, Excelling and Collaborative.
-Through an engaging approach to learning, our children will collaborate and be able to fulfil their wider role in their community.
-They will have the skills to make connections in what they have learnt, self-evaluate and develop a desire to learn as they go to their next stage of learning.
+Through an engaging STEM-based approach to learning, our children will collaborate and be able to fulfil their wider role in their community.
+They will have the skills to make connections in what they have learnt, self-evaluate and develop a desire to learn as they go on to their next stage of learning.

 Here at Weston Mill we strive to engage children in their learning though a range of experiences, developed through our cross curricular planning.
 We try to engage with members of the community, develop real life situations, hold WOW days to ignite a new topic of learning which allow us to vary and promote children to ask questions and start the journey of learning with an enquiring mind.
 As a MAT, we have created a Discovery list, which we aim for every child to have the opportunity to experience, from the time they join us in Nursery to the time they leave us in Year 6.
 In varying the opportunities, approaches we hope to develop the skills and knowledge that the children have, making those crucial connections within their learning.